Let’s Get the Lead Out: Non-lead alternatives for fishing tackle

 - New Hampshire has banned the use and sale of lead fishing sinkers that weigh less than an ounce and lead jigs smaller than an inch.

-- Maine and New York have banned the sale of lead sinkers weighing a half-ounce or less.
+- New York banned the sale of lead sinkers weighing a half-ounce or less.

 - In 2004, the Vermont Legislature passed a bill banning the sale (January 2006) of lead sinkers weighing 1/2 ounce or less, and then the use (January 2007) of those lead sinkers in the state.

 - In June 2000, the Massachusetts Fisheries & Wildlife Board voted to prohibit the use of all lead sinkers for the taking of fish in Quabbin and Wachusett Reservoirs, the two bodies of water that support the core of that state's loon population.

 - The U.S. Fish and Wildlife Service has banned lead sinkers in two national wildlife refuges and Yellowstone National Park; restrictions have been discussed on the use of lead sinkers and jigs at other national wildlife refuges where loons and trumpeter swans breed.

 - Great Britain restricted the use of lead fishing weights weighing less than 1 ounce.

 - In Canadian national parks and national wildlife areas, it is illegal to use lead fishing sinkers and jigs weighing less than 50 grams, a ban that went into effect in 1997.
 In 2002, the Canadian House of Commons debated proposed legislation to expand the restrictions of lead tackle use across the country.
 In February 2004, Environment Canada—the federal agency in Canada responsible for environmental protection issues—announced its intent to pursue actions to prohibit the import, manufacture, and sale of lead sinkers and jigs. | Fishing Lead-free: A Regulatory Proposal